 All programs will practice social distancing whenever possible.

-While the college has historically been receptive to students bringing friends, family, and other guests with them as they navigate various campus services (advising, registration, etc.), no guests will be allowed with students during Phase 2.
-This practice is to ensure the greatest safety for the campus community and to minimize the logistical challenges of increased screenings.
+While the college has historically been receptive to students bringing friends, family, and other guests with them as they navigate various college services (advising, registration, etc.), no guests will be allowed with students during this time.
+This practice is to ensure the greatest safety for the college community and to minimize the logistical challenges of increased screenings.
 Those students who need a family member present to complete essential college tasks should seek an accommodation through the Office of Disability Services.
 Additionally, family members may also join student meetings virtually with appropriate FERPA documentation.

 Daily wellness checks are required of all students.
 SCC will monitor workforce and student health with a) temperature checks and b) a reliance on daily self-checks by students and employees.
-Wellness check stations will be located throughout the campuses.
+Wellness check stations will be located throughout all SCC locations.
 Please follow signage located in all areas for guidance.